zmon1010/kendo-ui-core/docs/knowledge-base/upload-confirmation-dialog.md

 ---
 title: Show the Confirm Dialog before Uploading Files
-description: An example on how to display a pop-up confirmation dialog for saving an uploaded file.
+description: An example on how to display a popup confirmation dialog for saving an uploaded file in the Kendo UI Upload.
 type: how to
-page_title: Prompt Users before Uploading Files in Kendo UI Upload
+page_title: Prompt Users before Uploading Files | Kendo UI Upload
-slug: confirm-dialog-before-uploading-file
+slug: upload-confirmation-dialog
 tags: kendo, upload, dialog, confirm
-teampulseid:
 ticketid: 1113102
-pitsid:
+res_type: kb
 ---

 ## Environment